First High School Student International Conference Held

 Students: about 140 Supervising teachers: about 20

-・Tokyo metropolitan junior & senior high school students: 79 Supervising teachers: about 11
+- Tokyo metropolitan junior & senior high school students: 79 Supervising teachers: about 11

-(Hibiya High School, Hakuo Senior High School, Oizumi Senior High School, Chihaya High School, Musashinokita Senior High School, Shakujii High School, Shoyo High School, Hachioji Kita High School, Koishikawa Secondary Education School, Minamitama Secondary Education School, Mitaka Secondary School, and Tachikawa Kokusai Secondary Education School)
+(Hibiya High School, Hakuo Senior High School, Oizumi Senior High School, Chihaya High School, Musashinokita Senior High School, Shakujii High School, Shoyo High School, Hachioji Kita High School, Koishikawa Secondary Education School, Minamitama Secondary Education School, Mitaka Secondary School, and Tachikawa Kokusai Secondary Education School) - Overseas students*: 60 Supervising teachers*: 10

 (from Australia, New Zealand, Canada, Taiwan, and Thailand)